Q.What is the minimum and maximum group size on the expedition?

 Q.What’s the accommodation like?

-- We normally use Ozark tent and provide either single or twin shared tents based on requirements with form sleeping mattress to each client.
+- We normally use The North Face tent and provide either single or twin shared tents based on requirements with form sleeping mattress to each client.
 And sharing basis tents for the higher camps.

 Q.Does the participant has to bring a personal first aid kit?